|Place||Middle East: Ottoman Empire, Turkey, Dardanelles, Gallipoli, Sari Bair Area, Battleship Hill|

 First World War, 1914-1918

-Originally called Big 700, the hill became known as Battleship Hill due to the bombardments the area received from the British naval ships, usually intended to disrupt Turkish advances or to shell the Ottoman reservists sheltering behind the inland slope.
+Originally called Big 700, it became known as Battleship Hill due to the bombardments the area received from the British naval ships, intended to disrupt Turkish advances or to shell Ottoman reservists sheltering behind the inland slope.